 Christopher de Troy (pictured above), owner of haunt supply emporium Loki’s Workshop and Artistic Director of The Forest of Fear Haunted Attraction in Tuxedo, New York sums up this counter culture best by ordering everyone he sees to, “Make your own monsters!”
 Hopefully my monster is as adorable as Robert Pattinson and sparkles!

 That’s it!
-Hope you enjoyed my photos!
+Hope you enjoyed my photos from The National Haunters Convention!
 Please leave a comment below!!!
 Thanks.